 Where Biometrics Comes In

 Although it seems like biometrics is a very new technology, payment verification through biometrics has been around since 2005.
-In 2017, most biometrics payments are through smartphones, and some industry insiders predict that almost all smartphones will have built-in fingerprint scanners by 2021.
+In recent years, fingerprint readers have become increasingly common on smartphones and laptops.

 Advantages of Biometrics